top of page

 • A range of various fields and themes (Coursera)

-2. Learning Approach
+b.
+Learning Approach

 Another way of categorisation is through learning approaches.
 It is slightly more complicated, so let’s single out the diverse learning approaches.

-2.1 Computer-Managed Learning (CML) Vs Computer-Assisted Instruction (CAI)
+1. Computer-Managed Learning (CML) Vs Computer-Assisted Instruction (CAI)

-2.2 Synchronous Online Learning (SOL) Versus Asynchronous Online Learning (AOL)
+2. Synchronous Online Learning (SOL) Versus Asynchronous Online Learning (AOL)

-SOL represents an approach to online remote lessons conduction and functionality to establish contact using chat and video conferences.
-A bright illustration is a platform for education- WizIQ with convenient functionality, video calls, implemented chat, and online quizzes.
+SOL represents an approach to conducting online lessons and provides functionality to establish contact via chat and video conferences.
+A bright illustration is a platform for education, WizIQ, with convenient functionality, video calls, implemented chat, and online quizzes.
+AOL contradicts the model above, which implies course fulfilment excluding online communication.
+Among the most successful AOL platforms is Udemy.
+The courses there are flexible and will fit any schedule.

-2.3 Fixed Model Versus Adaptive Model
+3. Fixed Model Versus Adaptive Model

-The adaptive model adjusts to each customer's objectives and current level of knowledge for a more personalized approach.
+The adaptive model adjusts to each customer's objectives and current level of knowledge for a more personalised approach.
 ScootPad is based on such an educational model.
 Each student knows various topics on different levels.
 Thus, receiving individual data is the most efficient way to absorb new skills.

-2.4 Individual Online Learning (IOL) Versus Collaborative Online Learning (COL)
+4. Individual Online Learning (IOL) Versus Collaborative Online Learning (COL)

 IOL stands for individual material processing on specific topics.
 To illustrate, Khan Academy offers 4000+ thematic guides.